espressomd/espresso/doc/sphinx/appendix.rst

    \end{array}

 where :math:`\rho` denotes the xy-distance of the particles.
-As for the two dimensional periodic case, the obtained energy is equal to the one dimensional Ewald sum.
+As for the two-dimensional periodic case, the obtained energy is equal to the one-dimensional Ewald sum.
 Algorithmically, MMM1D is uninteresting, since neither the near nor far formula allow a product decomposition or similar tricks.
 MMM1D has to be implemented as a simple NxN loop.
 However, the formulas can be evaluated efficiently, so that MMM1D can